danielbhaines/ST558_Proj2/README.md

 [Sunday](Sunday.html)

-The code used to generate the automation of this project is also available [here](Automated Reports.R)
+The code used to generate the automation of this project is also available [here](Automated Report.md)

+Note the following packages are required to run these programs: caret, rattle, rpart, gbm, plyr, rmarkdown, tidyverse.